scikit-image/scikit-image/doc/source/skips/2-values.rst

 *************

-Much in the same way that the Zen of Python [5]_ and PEP8 guide style and implementation details in most Python code, this guide is meant to guide any decisions about the future of scikit-image, be it in terms of code style, whether to accept new functionality, or whether to take on new dependencies, among other things.
+Much in the same way that the Zen of Python [5]_ and PEP8 guide style and implementation details in most Python code, this guide is meant to guide decisions about the future of scikit-image, be it in terms of code style, whether to accept new functionality, or whether to take on new dependencies, among other things.